h8d13/VaseX/README.md

 In practice it makes difficult to enter any text using non-Latin alphabet.
 Moreover all current input consumers are limited to ASCII.
 ```

-> No ISO needed works from any existing Linux installation.

 Using bash only and the official [ArtixBootstrap Tool](https://gitea.artixlinux.org/artix/artix-bootstrap/)